TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles-french-en.md

 {! include-markdown "../../includes/french-guide/sonarr-french-streaming-services-en.md" !}

-Note: The `Advanced Audio` Custom Formats aren't used in the profile, as WEB-DL do not often come with HD audio (most newer WEB-DL will have lossy Atmos, though).
+Note: The `Audio Formats` Custom Formats aren't used in the profile, as WEB-DL do not often come with HD audio (most newer WEB-DL will have lossy Atmos, though).
 If you want HD audio, we would suggest going with Remuxes.

 ---